Ulu scripts

 The Ulu scripts, locally known as Surat Ulu ('upstream script') (Note: The term Surat Ulu which refers to the Rencong or Ka-Ga-Nga script is found, among others, in the Mal.
 6873, Mal 6874, Mal.
 6884, Mal.
 6877, and L.Or.
-12.247 (Leiden University Library) manuscripts.) are a family of writing systems found in central and south Sumatra, in the regions of Kerinci, Bengkulu, Palembang and Lampung, Indonesia.
+12.247 (Leiden University Library) manuscripts.) are a family of writing systems found in the regions of Kerinci, Bengkulu, Palembang and Lampung, in central and south Sumatra, Indonesia.
 They were used to write manuscripts in Malay and other Sumatran languages.
 The Malay writing was gradually replaced by the Jawi script, a localized version of the Arabic script.